Credit Card Lawsuits

 Can a debt collector call me at work?

 Yes, but if you tell them you cannot take or accept collection calls at work and request them to stop, they must stop.
-Best practice is to send them a letter, either faxed or sent by certified mail.
+The best practice is to send them a letter, either faxed or sent by certified mail.
 If the collectors continue calling, there is a case for action against them under debt collection laws.

 Can I stop a debt collector from calling me?